reilabs/gnark-lean-extractor/README.md

 ```

 `CircuitToLean` returns a string which contains the circuit output in a format
 that can be read by the Lean language.
-The lean code depends on Reilabs'
+The Lean code depends on Reilabs'
 [ProvenZK](https://github.com/reilabs/proven-zk) library in order to represent
 gates and other components of the circuit.
 In doing so, it makes the extracted
 circuit formally verifiable.